 The total fee for getting vaccinated varies per clinic and doctor.
 Patients are generally charged for: the vaccine itself (prices can vary between HK$1,200 and HK$1,700 per dose and you will need three of them) + a possible consultation fee of HK$800+, especially if it is your first visit and/or a possible jabbing fee of HK$100.
 As private sector fees are not regulated/standardised in Hong Kong, it is always best to ask medical providers in advance for an estimate.

-The free Hong Kong childhood immunisation program does not include the HPV vaccine.
-However, in October 2016 the Hong Kong Government started a free cervical cancer vaccination pilot for teenage girls from eligible, low-income families.
+In October 2018, The Centre for Health Protection (CHP) of the Department of Health (DH) announced that starting from the 2019/20 school year, eligible female primary school students of suitable ages will be provided with human papillomavirus (HPV) vaccine under the Hong Kong Childhood Immunisation Programme (HKCIP) to prevent cervical cancer.
+In October 2016, the Hong Kong Government started a free cervical cancer vaccination pilot for teenage girls from eligible, low-income families.
 In collaboration with the Family Planning Association of Hong Kong, girls eligible for the vaccine must be aged 9 to 18 and receive comprehensive Social Security Assistance or aged over 9 and receive the full grant under the School Textbook Assistance Scheme to receive the 9-valent HPV vaccine.

 The Karen Leung Foundation (KLF) is a charity that aims to educate women and girls in Hong Kong about the necessity and merits of the HPV vaccine.
 KLF also helps women and girls to gain access to the vaccine.
 One of KLF’s programs aims to increase HPV immunization amongst age-appropriate girls and young women.
 The program is designed to collaborate with schools in Hong Kong to provide free vaccinations for girls aged 9 – 15 of low income backgrounds.